12 July 2021

 Actors and voiceover artists

-If you’ve identified content that’d lend itself well to a video, either presenter delivered or a process with voiceover narration, consider who, within your organisation, would be best placed to star in the video and/or record the voiceover.
+Identified content that’d lend itself well to a video, either presenter delivered or a process with voiceover narration?
+Then consider who, within your organisation, would be best placed to star in the video and/or record the voiceover.

-Delivering a piece to camera or recording some audio sounds easy – but when the lights are on and the camera’s rolling, even the most experienced and confident presenter can be thrown off course, making for a wooden – or nerve-riddled – sounding piece of content.
+Delivering a piece to camera or recording some audio sounds easy.
+But when the lights are on and the camera’s rolling, it can be a different story.
+Even the most experienced and confident presenter can be thrown off course, making for a wooden – or nerve-riddled piece of content.

-Video and audio, when produced to a high standard, can have a big impact on the effectiveness of the learning solution – but get it wrong and you’re risking learner disengagement and even the credibility of the content (and/or the reputation of the brave soul who volunteered for the job!).
+Video and audio, when produced to a high standard, can have a big impact on the effectiveness of digital learning solutions.
+But get it wrong and you’re risking learner disengagement and even the credibility of the content (and/or the reputation of the brave soul who volunteered for the job!)

-A good elearning agency will have a team of experienced presenters and voiceover artists at their disposal – or at least know where to source them from (and at competitive rates).
+The best elearning providers will have a team of experienced presenters and voiceover artists at their disposal.

 10.